 ⦁ Download apps and Earn $10.

-In total, if you performed all the tasks in a day, you end up making $102 in a day which totals to $3000+ in a moth.
+In total, if you performed all the tasks in a day, you end up making $102 in a day which totals $3000+ in a month.
 This amount of money is unrealistic.

 Reward center is impracticable

 As a gratitude for working with the team, they claim that they can reward you with some gifts that you can claim with ease and earn.
 How on earth can you be offered an Apple iPad Mini immediately you log in?
 They claim that they can give you Apple Watch Series 4 and Apple Air pods.
-As a matter of fact, you just need to earn some points and the gift is all yours.
+You just need to earn some points and the gift is all yours.

 Devious payment proof